COMP SCI 2103 - Algorithm Design & Data Structures

 Lectures will present information and provide an opportunity for the introduction and discussion of programming, algorithmic and other material.
 You should expect to attend all of these and participate in small group work.

-Tutorials will provide a small group discussion forum where you and a tutor will work through a problem set to identify key topics and give you necessary practice in formulating answers to key questions.
+Workshops will provide a small group discussion forum where you and your peers will practice applying knowledge to problem solving.
+The goal of workshops is to give you necessary practice in formulating answers to key questions.

 Practicals are an in-lab activity session where you will work on the weekly course assignments in C++, while receiving feedback from practical markers who are stationed around the lab area.
 You will need to explain your work to the marker to ensure that you have understood everything that we're trying to pass on.